 In that 2015 JAMA study, researchers also found that lifestyle concerns and psychosocial factors have an impact on how disruptive hormonal imbalance symptoms may be.
 In other words, the scientists are saying that if you have stress or distress in other areas of your life, it is more likely to show up in the form of physical symptoms than if you don’t.
 We’ve seen this first-hand at our clinic for years.

 Women in the study who experienced symptoms for longer periods of time included those who were under financial strain, under greater perceived stress, experiencing more depression or anxiety, seemed to be more sensitive to their symptoms, and those who experienced symptoms at younger ages.
 So it’s important to reduce stress from your life by making changes where you can and by implementing stress relief practices such as meditation, yoga, tai chi, journaling, deep breathing, eating well and getting a good night’s sleep.

-Menopausal Symptom Relief Is Possible
+Menopausal Symptom Relief for Hot Flashes and Night Sweats is Possible

 One of the major conclusions of the JAMA study was that most physicians are unaware of the severity and the duration of many menopausal symptoms including VMS.
 If your practitioner thinks these symptoms will go away on their own, or that living with them for a few months (or years!) is ok, find a practitioner that will work with you to improve your diet and lifestyle and give your body the support it is crying out for.
 Symptoms of hormonal imbalance mean your body is out of alignment and needs to be re-balanced.
 And with the study results indicating that this imbalance can last as long as a decade, taking a wait and see attitude is not the best solution for your health, or your comfort.